How to Become a Notary in Arkansas

 Whenever there is a change in the notary’s name that involves a court order, an Arkansas notary must:

-2. Submit the printed application and a certified copy of your marriage license, divorce decree, or court document concerning your legal name change to the secretary of state.
+2. Submit the completed form and a certified copy of your marriage license, divorce decree, or court document concerning your legal name change to the secretary of state.

 Note: A certified copy designating the name change such as a marriage license, divorce decree, or other court document must include an official seal of the county, and many times it will have a raised or embossed seal with an original signature of the authorizing county official.
 A plain photocopy of the legal document will not be accepted.